 An insider look at the best hotels in Old Nice, both on and off the beaten path, from five-star chic to some surprising budget hotel options…

-There are just two hotels actually in the heart of Vieux Nice…
+There are just three hotels actually in the heart of Vieux Nice…

 Villa La Tour Located in a medieval convent, this charming family run 2-star hotel is surrounded by local color, not to mention colorful characters.
 The 14 rooms are cozy but well appointed, and have a flowery country-French feel.
 The hotel features a delicious little restaurant with terrace dining, and there is quirky family-run wine bar just across.
 Regular rooms are under 50-100€, large superior rooms from 100-150€.